3 Vet-Recommended Steps to Prevent Dental Disease in Cats

 Your indoor cat, that fearsome carnivore, probably isn’t regularly catching and eating mice or other small rodents.
-Without that, your domestic kitty probably isn’t meeting their dental care needs and can develop dental disease.
+Without nature’s solution for dental care, your domestic kitty could probably use a teeth cleaning (or several) to help prevent dental disease.

 Inside a cat’s mouth

 Cats are obligate carnivores.
 Their digestive system is designed to process high amounts of protein, with very few carbohydrates.
-With that comes a unique set of teeth designed for ripping and tearing, compared to flatter human teeth designed for grinding.
-They also don’t have the enzymes in their mouths to fight bacteria like we do.
+With that comes a unique set of teeth designed for ripping and tearing — they’re much sharper than our human teeth designed for grinding.
+They also don’t have the same enzymes in their saliva to fight bacteria like we do, leaving them vulnerable to the early stages of dental disease.

 The unique shape of cat teeth allows the food to get caught between the teeth and sit along the gumline.
-The combination of saliva, food, and bacteria creates plaque, a sticky substance that adheres to the tooth surface.
-This causes redness, swelling, and pain along the gumline called gingivitis.
+The combination of saliva, food, and bacteria creates plaque, a sticky substance that adheres to the surface of the teeth.
+This can cause redness, swelling, and pain along the gumline (a condition called gingivitis).

 Without dental care, the plaque hardens to create tartar.
-The tartar adheres to the teeth around the gumline and beneath to the roots of the teeth.
-It quickly leads to periodontal disease, a painful condition needing professional veterinary dental care.
+The tartar adheres to the teeth around the gumline and even reaches under the gums to the roots of the teeth.
+If left to progress, tartar buildup quickly leads to periodontal disease, a painful condition that needs professional veterinary dental care.

-If left, advanced periodontal disease can trigger Feline Tooth Resorption.
-This is the most common reason for tooth loss for cats.
-It affects 75% of cats over the age of five.
-The dentin in the tooth erodes to the point of infection, requiring extraction.
-The cause is not known, but it’s a painful condition for your cat.
+Advanced periodontal disease can also trigger feline tooth resorption.
+This is the most common reason for tooth loss for cats, affecting 75% of cats over the age of 5.
+In these cases, the dentin in the tooth erodes to the point of infection, requiring extraction.
+It’s a painful condition for your cat and should be avoided at all costs.

-When significant periodontal disease is present, the harmful bacteria produced in your cat’s mouth can enter the bloodstream and can gradually damage the heart, kidneys, and liver.
+When significant periodontal disease is present, the harmful bacteria produced in your cat’s mouth can enter the bloodstream.
+This can gradually damage your cat’s heart, kidneys, and liver — so remember, good dental care protects much more than your cat’s teeth.

 Cats don’t show us when they’re in pain until it’s severe.
 Tooth or mouth pain is especially hard to spot because a cat will continue eating until the dental problems are advanced and very painful.